dotis/Personal/FKWQ_Notes.md

 Everything in WIN (Joanna)

 Who runs WIN?
 Joanna does not know.
+Contact is Brian.Weinstein   (Brian.Weinstein@FloridaDEP.gov)

 Need a way to query WIN.
 How?
 For what params.
 The idea would be to move data into a DST, dashboard or other tool.